 - never been certified as “newbies” and

-Yes, there are requirements beyond the 90 lactation-specific hours of lactation-specific education
+Yes, there are requirements beyond the lactation specific hours

-For sure, yes, if you’re a newbie, you need to complete those 90-hours of lactation-specific education within 5 years of applying for the exam!
+For sure, yes, if you’re a newbie, you need to complete those 90-hours of lactation specific education within 5 years of applying for the exam!
 But do not let that requirement confuse you, you need more than that.
-Before you apply for the IBLCE exam (upcoming deadline is January 20, 2021) you must have completed:
+Before you apply for the IBCLC exam you must have completed:

 - 5 hours of education in communication